The national vaccination programme is now underway in Bexley.

 What if I am housebound?

-You will be contacted by your local GP-led vaccination centre to arrange for a home visit to receive your vaccination at home.
+You will be contacted by your local GP-led vaccination centre to arrange for a district nurse to give you your vaccination at home.

 Are carers able to get a Covid-19 vaccination?